maehler/dotfiles/README.md

 For managing vim packages, I use [Vundle](https://github.com/VundleVim/Vundle.vim).
 For this to work with the existing .vimrc file, use this command for installation:

     git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/vundle

+Also, for colours to be displayed correctly, vim 8.0 or higher is needed.